Sapphire Price and Quality Guide (Colour, Clarity & More!)

 This makes pricing Sapphires quite challenging, which is why this is done on a stone-by-stone basis by people who understand the Sapphire market and makes it nearly impossible to give any kind of guide to Sapphire prices online.

-Arguably the most important quality factor for Sapphires is the colour and when talking about colour, there are two different things to consider, which are:
+Let’s start with something that many people would argue is the most important quality factor, which is colour and when we are talking about colour in Sapphires, there are two different things to consider:

 This mainly applies to Western markets but in some markets, Green and Yellow Sapphires are much more in demand than Pink or Purple stones.

-The second part is the quality of the colour as this has a big impact on the value of a Sapphire and applies to all body colours.
+The second part is the quality of the colour as this has a big impact on the value of a Sapphire and applies to all body colours and when assessing the colour of a Sapphire, we look at three main factors:

 The image above demonstrates this perfectly as: